slatedocs/slate/source/includes/reference/_webhooks.md

 }
 ```

-Webhook subscription is a mechanism that will allow you to receive notifications to your servers whenever your transfers and/or balance get updated.
+Webhook subscription is a mechanism that will allow you to receive notifications to your servers whenever your transfers and/or balance get topped up.

 Before proceeding, make sure the endpoint where you intend to receive webhooks satisfies the following requirements: